 - Do something silly while playing repetitions.
 Doing something the same way over and over can get pretty boring, so spice it up with some silliness.
 Challenge your child to play each repetition with a funny trick, such as making a face, sticking out their tongue, wiggling one foot and so on.

 - Put up a show.
-No, not a formal recital but a mini concert at home, attended by your family, pets and your child’s favorite stuffed animals and action figures.
+No, not a formal recital but a mini concert at home, attended by your family, pets and your child’s favourite stuffed animals and action figures.
 It’s a wonderful way to build confidence in front of an audience and show off the skills your child worked hard to develop.

 These activities may require parents to be present, but you can modify them or come up with your own games that will allow children to practice and play even when you’re not around.
 For example, you can have them record or do a vlog of their practice session, complete with the silly faces and audience of toys.